 - Cotteridge Primary School is a multicultural and diverse school.
-Children are able to speak approximately 11 different languages with English being the most widely spoken. - The population consists of over 30 different ethnicities - The school population represents approximately 6 different religions - All reasonable adjustments are made to ensure the school's physical environment is suitable for all students.
+Children can speak approximately 11 different languages with English being the most widely spoken. - The population consists of over 30 different ethnicities - The school population represents approximately 6 different religions

+• All reasonable adjustments are made to ensure the school's physical environment is suitable for all pupils.